maxlebedev/maleficer/README.md

     - 3rd char, 1 pull+aegis spell, 1 kill spell with min range
     - Doors via conditional blocking
     - basic lighting attack that uses the ray func I made
+    - mageblight: a curse that harms player when they don't progress the game
+        * probably when they spend N turns without killing an enemy
+        * escalates in damage
+    - do I want hidden/invisible elements? (traps, assasins)
+    - items in maze should be in dead-ends only
 ## UX
     - Should all ranged animations happen simultaneously?
         * animation queue?